-Unless you are planning to install your scoreboard on the same day that it arrives, you will need to prepare a clean, dry, secure area for storage.
-Even though your scoreboard display is designed ruggedly, you will need to keep it away from moisture, dirt, accidental damage, and abuse.
+Unless you are planning to install your stat panels on the same day that they arrive, you will need to prepare a clean, dry, secure area for storage.
+Even though your player statistics displays are designed ruggedly, you will need to keep them away from moisture, dirt, accidental damage, and abuse.

-Stand the scoreboard cabinet upright prior to assembly; never lay it facing up or down.
-Never stack things on top of the scoreboard cabinet while it is in storage.
+Stand the panels upright prior to assembly; never lay them facing up or down.
+Never stack things on top of the cabinets while they are in storage.

-These recommendations apply equally to ID panels and other items that may have shipped with your scoreboard.
+These recommendations apply equally to ID panels and other items that may have shipped with your player statistics displays.